ENSL/ensl.org/DEVELOPMENT.md

   * In production/staging etc. assets are precompiled and stored.
 Entry script can do this.
   * The public folder is a mix of auto-generated data (assets), static data (images) and user-generated data (avatars/files etc.).
   * No app folder in repo outside public is supposed to shared by webserver.
+1. Do not comment out tests that are taken out of use temporarily but use **skip**

 ## Tags in code